 I have been creating small designs ever since, and love it.
 I love the freedom it gives me in creating, and that the print on demand company does the printing, shipping, and billing.
 My designs are printed on every day products, including t-shirts, cups, and magnets; all very functional choices.
 It works for me.

-Another one of my loves is cats.
+Another one of my loves are cats.
 Our cat Muffin is so full of love.
 I did a picture of her in pointillism and put it on a background painting of hearts that I had did.
-Doesn't she look adorable!
+Doesn't she look adorable on this greeting card!

 She seemed to be a purr-fect match for conveying some love.